Brendon-Mahwete/Project-manager/README.md

 # Project-manager
-A system that keeps record of a building companies projects, and the information about the Client, Contractor and Architect.
+This is a project management system for a building company to manage its projects.
-The System built with Java and it incorporates OOP.
-The system can keep track of the building companies projects, update projects or check if projects are overdue.
+The program uses mySQL to manage the data in the place of text files.
+The database (projects) is accessed by the java program using the Connection class.
+This program is coding in the Java language and it is designed in such a way that the data is accessed smoothly.
+It makes use of the Java OOP to keep the details of individuals involved in the projects.